worldwide-asset-exchange/defi/README.md

-1. **Economic Activity Swap:** When WAX NFTs are bought and sold on WAX-powered secondary markets, these transactions collect network fees of 8% in the form of WAXP Tokens.
-Of that 8%, 25% of it (or 2% of each transaction) is collected for Economic Activity Fees.
+1. **Economic Activity Swap:** When WAX NFTs are bought and sold on WAX-powered secondary markets, these transactions collect network fees of 2% in the form of WAXP Tokens.
 Of the total number of WAXP Tokens collected for Economic Activity Fees:
 *   20% of the WAXP Tokens will be burned creating a **deflationary tokenomics mechanism** on the WAX Blockchain.
 *   80% of the WAXP Tokens will be swapped for WAXE Tokens at a ratio of 1000 WAXP to 1 WAXE.
 These WAXE Tokens are then funneled into the **WAX Economic Activity Pool (WEAP)**.